robdunn4/QSpice/QMdbSim_Project/README.md

 ## Core Code Revisions

 The QMdbSim.cpp/.h code is shared across devices.
 Once we get through the initial project shake-down, it should not change much.
-At this point, I forsee a few more changes....
+At this point, I foresee a few more changes....

 * 2025.02.26 - Initial release.
 Core code v0.3.0.
 * 2025.02.28 - Core code v0.3.1.
 Small change to accomodate AVR/PIC supply pin naming difference.